interlay/terms/README.md

-# terms
+# Terms and Conditions

-Terms and conditions
+This repository hosts the Kintsugi and Interlay terms and conditions.